qiangxu1996/AppiumCoverage/README.md

 ### Pre-Instrument Your App

 For the Android instrumentation framework to collect coverage data, the app under test must be pre-instrumented before installed to the phone.
-A simple way is to add the following to your gradle script and execute the task `createDebugCoverageReport`.
+A simple way is to add the following to your gradle script and build the debug version (e.g., `assembleDebug`).

 ```groovy
 android {